carrascoMDD/Mall01/README.md

 # Mall01
-Sample instance of M3Dynamic02 metamodel with a few entities from shopping mall concepts.
+Sample instance of M3Dynamic02 metametamodel with a few entities from shopping mall concepts.
+Intended to be used as a Domain Specific Language for the Mall business, as in implementation of a model (M1), and not a metamodel (M2).